jamesfreire/TAQTimescaleDB/taq_trade/readme.md

-# TAQ Data Implementation in TimescaleDB
+# TAQ Trade Data Implementation in TimescaleDB

-This repository contains python scripts and SQL commands for efficiently loading, storing, and querying Trade and Quote (TAQ) data using [TimescaleDB](https://github.com/timescale/timescaledb).
+This repository contains python scripts and SQL commands for efficiently loading, storing, and querying Trade and Quote (TAQ) Trade data using [TimescaleDB](https://github.com/timescale/timescaledb).
 The implementation is optimized for high-performance time-series analysis of financial market data.

 Example TAQ data files can be [downloaded from the NYSE site](https://ftp.nyse.com/Historical%20Data%20Samples/DAILY%20TAQ/)